 - For information on the Essex Local Offer, please visit http://firstname.lastname@example.org

 - For further information about the School’s offer, please contact the office by phone 0208 501 1115 or email – email@example.com

 A range of policies are available on the school’s website, or we can provide copies on request.
-These include: SEN policy; Home-School Agreement; Safeguarding; Complaints procedure; Behaviour policy; Equal Opportunities policy; Child Protection policy; Disability and Equality policy.
+These include: SEND policy; Home-School Agreement; Safeguarding; Complaints procedure; Behaviour policy; Equal Opportunities policy; Child Protection policy; Disability and Equality policy.